candlerb/vault-ssh-agent-login/README.md

 otherwise the token file at `~/.vault-token` is read in.

-Location of the ssh-agent is done via the `SSH_AUTH_SOCK` environment variable, which is normally already set in your shell enviornment.
+Location of the ssh-agent is done via the `SSH_AUTH_SOCK` environment variable, which is normally already set in your shell environment.

 Command line options
 --------------------